Item printed from The Restored Church of God (rcg.org)

 We have carefully prepared a booklet, Does God Exist?
 It is a companion to this booklet and establishes, irrefutably, through many proofs, the absolute existence of God.
 Again, this question is inseparable from that of whether evolution occurred.
-It also firmly establishes the utter impossibility of evolution, leaving no doubt why the God of the Bible states, in several places, “Only the fool has said in his heart, There is no God” (Psa.
+It also firmly establishes the utter impossibility of evolution, leaving no doubt why the God of the Bible states, “The fool has said in his heart, There is no God” (Psa.
 14:1; 53:1).

 Space does not permit repeating that entire booklet here.
 However, it covers proofs from astronomy, the laws of thermodynamics, the fossil record gap, the concept of “irreducible complexity” as per DNA and cells, the presence of “tiny engines” inside cells, the law of biogenesis, the extraordinary complexity of the human mind, the amazing human eye, the nature of Australian termites, the impossibility of certain kinds of fish and birds having evolved—and the staggering mathematical improbability that even one planet like earth could have appeared anywhere in the universe by chance.
 These proofs establish not only that God does exist, but also that the Genesis Creation account is the only plausible explanation for the origin of life.